ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 * As long as the original texts (the texts in the 'id' attribute of the 'trans-unit' tag of the XLIFF files) are not changing, already translated entries are left untouched and will persist.
 * This is the case when the original text in the script does not change, like the text in a dialog button or the original text in a scripts 'tr ()' function.
 * Can this scheme be automated, for example in a build queue ?
-* The 'Update XIFF files' script itself is designed to be interactive.
+* The 'Update XLIFF files' script itself is designed to be interactive.
 * But: The source is available and the logic within can be used as a base to implement a customized XLIFF files updater to automatic execution.
 * The goal of the scheme is to have translated XLIFF files with a name scheme as shown above in the Add-on's 'language' directory.